OkaeriPoland/okaeri-platform/README.md

 ### Example

 See [bukkit-example](https://github.com/OkaeriPoland/okaeri-platform/tree/master/bukkit-example) for the repository/dependency and the shading guide.
+Note the code below does not represent full source code of the example.

 ```java
 // auto registers beans